African and African-American women in Christianity: Jarena Lee

 Jarena Lee was born in 1783 as a free person.
 As a child in New Jersey she was a housemaid.
 She was not raised to be Christian by her parents, but she felt inclined to believe religious teachings.
 She recalls her conversion taking place during a sermon by a preacher named Richard Allen.
 Lee believed that her sins were taken away from her as the spirit of Christ was laid upon her.
 Lee had desires to spread the gospel that had changed her life and was appointed the first female to be a preacher in the African Methodist Episcopal Church.
 Her service as a missionary and a preacher slowed during her only marriage, but it picked up after her husband died shortly into the marriage.
 Jarena Lee surpassed gender expectations and was a legitimate force in conversion in the United States.
 She died in 1864.

 Saints Felicitas and Perpetua

-These two African Catholic Saints, martyred in 203 AD, were some of the first female African martyrs of the early Church.
+Saints Felicitas and Perpetua, two African Catholic saints, were martyred in 203 AD, and were some of the first female African martyrs of the early Church.
 They were living in Carthage when they confessed their belief in Christ and were imprisoned and sentenced to death.
 Perpetua was a mother, and her own father attempted many times to convince her to renounce her faith and be freed, however she did not.
 Saturus, another Christian who was jailed with them, and Perpetua recorded the events in the prison and published this book, Passion of Saint Perpetua, Saint Felicitas, and their Companions.
 It is known as one of the oldest surviving Christian texts.